-The pre-approval processes for inpatient hospital admissions (called precertification) and for other services, are detailed in this Section.
+The approval processes for inpatient hospital admissions (called precertification/ Prior approval) and for other services, are detailed in this Section.

-- Your hospital stay - The approval processes for inpatient hospital admissions (called precertification) and for other services, are detailed in this Section. - Inpatient hospital admission - Precertification is the process by which prior to your inpatient hospital admission we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.
+Inpatient hospital admission

+Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.